drounite/unite/README.md

 ###Importing into project

-There are two options for you to import the library into your Android project:
+There are two ways for you to import the library into your Android project:
 #### The JAR file way
 1. Create a folder called ```libs``` (if not already exists) in your project's root folder.
 2. Copy [unite.jar](https://github.com/drounite/unite/raw/master/bin/unite.jar) to the libs folder.